 Targeting & rollouts

-Express "show this to the right users" with attribute rules, deterministic percentage rollouts, and per-gate salts.
+Express "show this to the right users" with attribute rules, deterministic percentage rollouts, and per-feature-flag salts.
 The rules engine, in detail.

-A targeting rule on a gate is a predicate of the form attr op value.
-Multiple rules on a gate are ANDed together.
-To OR, use the in operator with an array, or split into separate gates and combine in code.
+A targeting rule on a feature flag is a predicate of the form attr op value.
+Multiple rules on a feature flag are ANDed together.
+To OR, use the in operator with an array, or split into separate feature flags and combine in code.

 This page is the operational reference for the rules engine: every operator, the bucketing math, and the patterns we've seen work for safe rollouts.